bw

 Scooters everywhere

-After a few days in Hanoi, we had also gotten used to the traffic.
-The rule is: Green light go, yellow light go, red light go anyway.
-Hanoi has 9 million inhabitants and 6 million motorcycles / scooters.
-So we quickly got used to the fact that you just go out on the road and then you do not stop.
-You continue and meander through the traffic.
-The scooters should probably drive around you.
-They are used to walking on the road.
-It only becomes really dangerous if you stop in the middle of the road or start walking back.
-Because the scooters try to avoid you by driving around.
+In Hanoi there are 9 million inhabitants and 6 million motorbikes/scooters.
+So we quickly got used to the fact that you just go out on the road and then you don't stop.
+You continue and wind your way through the traffic.
+The scooters will probably drive around you.
+They are used to pedestrians on the road.

 Ha Long Bay, Vietnam - travel